 - 31 credits to the end of the program 66 2/3%

-Certificate students must successful earn attempted credit hours according to the following rates:
+Certificate students must successfully earn attempted credit hours according to the following rates:

 3. Quantitative Maximum Credit Hours

 If a student changes majors or program levels, the quantitative maximum is assessed based on the credits that count toward the program in which they are now enrolled.
-(For example, if they were previously in Urban Missions and had earned credits that only count in that program and not in their new program, then those don’t count against the 150% limit.)
+(For example, if they were previously in the Missions program, when that program was still being offered, and had earned credits that only count in that program and not in their new program, then those don’t count against the 150% limit.)